-Included in the pro forma condensed combined balance sheet is our equity method investment in DIFX, for approximately \$128 million.
-Our investment includes \$50 million of cash consideration and the contribution of certain licenses related to our technology (\$78 million), or technology licenses, and the Nasdaq trade name (\$39 million), valued at an estimated \$117 million.
-The total contribution was \$167 million.
-Upon the concurrent closing of the Transactions, we recognized a non-recurring pre-tax gain of \$26 million (\$15.7 million after-tax) on the transfer of the Nasdaq trade name asset.
-In addition, as discussed below, we will recognize deferred revenue of \$52 million related to the transfer of the technology licenses and will ratably recognize this revenue over a seven year period, which is an estimate of the relevant period for which service will be provided to DIFX.
+Included in the NASDAQ OMX historical balance sheet as of March 31, 2008 is our equity method investment in DIFX, for approximately \$128 million.
+Our investment includes \$50 million of cash consideration and the contribution of certain licenses related to our technology, or technology licenses, and the Nasdaq trade name with a gross value of \$117 million (net value of \$78 million after reduction by the portion of economic interest retained through our 33 \(^{1}/3\)% equity investment in DIFX).
+Upon the concurrent closing of the Transactions, we recognized a non-recurring pre-tax gain of \$26 million (\$15.7 million after-tax) in the first quarter of 2008 on the transfer of the Nasdaq trade name asset.
+In accordance with Regulation S-X, we have excluded this \$26 million gain and related tax effect from the December 31, 2007 and March 31, 2008 unaudited pro forma condensed combined statements of income as it represents a material non-recurring charge.
+In addition, as discussed below, we recorded deferred revenue of \$52 million related to the transfer of the technology licenses and will ratably recognize this revenue over a seven year period, which is an estimate of the relevant period for which service will be provided to DIFX.

-The unaudited proforma condensed combined statement of income for the year ended December 31, 2007 does not include the Nasdaq trade name contribution gain as it is non-recurring, directly attributable to our investment in DIFX and has been included in our income statement after the closing of the Transactions.
 The basis of the estimated fair values of the technology licenses and the Nasdaq trade name and the calculation of deferred revenue on the technology licenses and the calculation of the Nasdaq trade name pre-tax and after-tax gains are presented below.